What You Need to Know About Food When You Have Ulcerative Colitis

 Best Foods to Eat

 The best foods to eat with ulcerative colitis may vary because the disease affects everyone differently.
-In general, though, "try to eat a balanced diet that includes lean meats, fresh fruits, vegetables, healthy fats and grains," says Nicole Goodrich, RDN, founder and president of Anderson's Nutrition.
+In general, though, "try to eat a balanced diet that includes lean proteins, fresh fruits, vegetables, healthy fats and grains," says Nicole Goodrich, RDN, founder and president of Anderson's Nutrition.

 "Since ulcerative colitis is such a personalized disease, it is important to listen to your body," Goodrich says.
 "Take notes on which foods cause symptoms and which foods keep your symptoms away.
 Staying hydrated is crucial, as well."